WKelley/SimpleSentAnalysis/DatasetAnalaysis.md

 ## Pre-Processing

-The raw text input in the dataset was cleaned up a bit, with all URLs replaced with a generic "<URL>" tag and numbers removed.
+The raw text input in the dataset was cleaned up a bit, with all URLs replaced with a generic URL tag and all numbers removed.

 ## Word Vectors